xiao-mantou/GamingTweaks/README.md

 Philosophy:
 - [x] Possible performance related problems should be reported directly to Microsoft, nVidia, AMD and/or the Game Develop Studio to address them so that everyone can have the benefit.
 - [x] A perfect OS does not need to be tweaked, same goes for games but that will happen due to several things (bugs, different PC configurations, Engine related problems, etc.)
+- [x] I do not claim to be the "tweak master" but I'm a long time experienced gamer and had the chance to get an in-sight few into Windows itself.

 ## Guide Index